MicrosoftDocs/architecture-center/docs/guide/responsible-innovation/community-jury/index.md

 - The consent to audio and video recording of the jury should follow your company's standard procedures for non-disclosure and consent that is obtained from participants during user research studies.
 - Provide fair compensation to participants for the time they devote to participation.
 Whenever possible, participants should also be reimbursed for costs incurred as a result of study participation, for example, parking and transportation costs.
 Experienced user research recruiters can help determine fair gratuities for various participant profiles.
 - Ensure that all perspectives are heard, minimizing group-thinking as well as one or two individuals dominating the discussion.
 This should include those of the project team and the jury members.
-- Structure the sessions so that there is ample time for learning, deliberation, and co-creation.
+- Structure the sessions so that there is ample time for learning, deliberation, and cocreation.
 This could mean having multiple sessions going in-depth on different topics or having longer sessions.
 - Pilot the jury with a smaller sample of community members to work out the procedural and content issues prior to the actual sessions.
 - If the topic being discussed is related to personal data privacy, aim to balance the composition of the community jury to include individuals with different [privacy indices](#privacy-index).
 - Consider including session breaks and providing snacks/refreshments for sessions that are two hours or longer.